phase2/outrigger-docs/docs/project-setup/filesystem-sync.md

 # Filesystem Sync

-Outrigger uses [](https://github.com/bcpierce00/) to provide high-performance, bi-directional file synchronization between your local operating system and Docker containers.
+Outrigger uses [Unison](https://github.com/bcpierce00/unison) to provide high-performance, bi-directional file synchronization between your local operating system and Docker containers.
 This is not the only means of sharing code or data with application containers, but it is the recommended approach for sharing files that must also be efficiently available to developers and their local tools (e.g., IDEs).

-With , all the files from the root of your project are synced via a dedicated container and exposed as a named [Docker Volume](https://docs.docker.com/engine/tutorials/dockervolumes/) to the rest of your application.
+With Unison, all the files from the root of your project are synced via a dedicated container and exposed as a named [Docker Volume](https://docs.docker.com/engine/tutorials/dockervolumes/) to the rest of your application.
 This volume is used as the file "source" for a volume mount to allow nearly native filesystem performance and features.

-For more on why Outrigger introduced , jump down to [Why Sync Instead of NFS?](#why-sync-instead-of-nfs)
+For more on why Outrigger introduced unison, jump down to [Why Sync Instead of NFS?](#why-sync-instead-of-nfs)

 ## Setting Up Sync for Your Project's Containers

-To setup `` sync for your containers you will need to [reference an external volume](https://docs.docker.com/compose/compose-file/#volume-configuration-reference) in your `docker-compose.yml` and use that external volume in the mount specification for any services that need to reference the same set of files.
+To setup `unison` sync for your containers you will need to [reference an external volume](https://docs.docker.com/compose/compose-file/#volume-configuration-reference) in your `docker-compose.yml` and use that external volume in the mount specification for any services that need to reference the same set of files.